HathiTrust Emergency Temporary Access Service

-We are happy to announce temporary online access to about half of our print collections through our active membership in HathiTrust.
-This Emergency Temporary Access Service (ETAS) is possible as long as the current public health crisis keeps our physical facilities closed.
-Access for Cornell faculty, students, and staff can be obtained directly through links added to our library catalog.
+The Cornell University community has temporary online access to about half of our print collections through our active membership in HathiTrust through May 26, 2021.
+This Emergency Temporary Access Service (ETAS) is for Cornell faculty, students, and staff, and can be obtained directly through links added to our library catalog.
 In addition, 6.7 million books can always be explored in full text through the HathiTrust Digital Library.
+PLEASE NOTE: This service will be discontinued and the circulation of physical holdings will be restored on May 26, 2021.

-Now that the Library is re-activating scanning and curbside circulation services, we are not able to circulate the physical books or journal issues we hold that are represented in HathiTrust ETAS, or to scan the entire works.
+Now that the Library has re-activated scanning and curbside circulation services, physical books and journal issues we hold that are represented in HathiTrust ETAS are only available to consult on library premises.
+The Library is not able or to scan the entire works in HathiTrust ETAS.
 This is so that we can assure continued access to the service for the extended, worldwide Cornell community.
 However, there are important exceptions to the scanning rule:

 1) If an article or book chapter is needed for course reserves and the instructor will restrict access to the copy to participants in the course.
 If this is the case, the instructor may place a request for the material through the course reserves staff: https://www.library.cornell.edu/reserves/tools/submit